MadBomber/a2a/docs/examples/index.md

 # A2A Examples

-This section provides comprehensive, practical examples for building Agent2Agent (A2A) protocol implementations using the A2A Ruby gem.
+This section provides comprehensive, practical examples for building Agent to Agent (A2A) protocol implementations using the A2A Ruby gem.
 Each example is designed to be copy-paste-ready and production-quality.

 ## Table of Contents